brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

+Manage

 Azure AD calculates a value representing the probability (low, medium, high) that the sign is not performed by the legitimate user.

+part of the user’s profile and allows them to manage their security info.